Framework for liquid crystal based particle models: General quantitative framework

 This (generalized) winding number, multiplied by sphere area, can be obtained by integrating Jacobian (as determinant of Jacobian matrix) over this closed surface - we would like to interpret this Jacobian e.g. as electric field, making that Gauss law counts this winding number - getting missing built-in charge quantization as topological charge.

 In 2D case, analogous e.g. to argument principle in complex analysis, integrating derivative of angle over loop gives $2\pi$ times topological charge ($\vec{n}' = d \vec{n}/dL$, $\vec{n}=(n_1,n_2)$):

 This way we e.g. get quantization of magnetic field in superconductors as fluxon/Abrikosov vortex~\cite{fluxon} being 2D topological charge, which also resembles spin as in quantum rotation operator: saying that rotating spin $s$ particle by $\varphi$ angle rotates quantum phase by $s \varphi$.
-Observe that, as in top of Fig. \ref{intr}, with liquid crystals we can get spin 1/2 this way as rotating by $\pi$ radians we get the same ellipsoid.\\
+Observe that, as in top of Fig. \ref{intr}, with liquid crystals we can get spin 1/2 this way, as rotating by $\pi$ radians we get the same ellipsoid due to $\vec{n}\equiv -\vec{n}$ symmetry to $S^2/Z_2$ (as in projective space).\\

-While 2D topological charges seem related with magnetic field lines (also resembling spin), 3D topological charge in 3D is nearly point-like and in liquid crystals get long-range interactions due to nontrivial vacuum dynamics of director field.
-We would like to recreate standard electromagnetism for them.
+2D topological charges in 3D (Abrikosov vortex, fluxon) seem related with magnetic field lines (also resembling spin), there is experimentally confirmed analogy between magnetic field and vorticity~(\cite{berry,berry1,c4}).
+In contrast, 3D topological charge in 3D is nearly point-like and in liquid crystals get long-range interactions due to nontrivial vacuum dynamics of director field~(\cite{lq1,lq2,lq3,lq4}).
+We would like to propose Lagrangian recreating standard electromagnetism for them.